 Can you drink alcohol with trazodone?
 Drinking alcohol while taking Trazodone can be dangerous.
 Trazodone may amplify some of the effects of alcohol, which can lead to dangerous levels of intoxication and even overdose and trazodone and alcohol death.
-Trazodone is in the category of SARI drugs (serotonin antagonists and reuptake inhibitors), with other members being phenylpiperazine, etoperidone, lorpiprazole, and mepiprazole.
+Trazodone is considered SARI drugs (serotonin antagonists and reuptake inhibitors), with other members being phenylpiperazine, etoperidone, lorpiprazole, and mepiprazole.
 Unfortunately, a growing trend among antidepressants, particularly Trazodone users, combines them with alcohol to create a relaxing effect.

 What is Trazodone?

 To better understand the effects of mixing Trazodone and alcohol, let us look at “what is Trazodone?” and “can you mix trazodone and alcohol?”.
 Trazodone is an FDA-approved antidepressant for treating major depressive disorders .
 Brand names include Desyrel, Oleptro, Trittico, Molipaxin, and Trazorel.
-It is a prescription drug that can be used as part of combination therapy with other medications or psychotherapies or used by itself for depression treatment.
+It is a prescription drug that can be used in combination therapy with other medications or psychotherapies or for depression treatment.
 Trazodone can also include treatment for the effects of alcohol withdrawal, anxiety treatment, medications for schizophrenia treatment, and uncontrolled movements resulting from side effects from other medications.
 Trazodone is not FDA-approved for sleep disorders because it lacks sufficient clinical data to justify its use as a sleep aid.

 Trazodone is also used for off-label treatment of Alzheimer’s disease, fibromyalgia, and bulimia because of its serotonergic receptor antagonism and serotonin reuptake inhibiting effects.
 This prescription drug has also been used for post-traumatic stress disorder treatment if the first-line treatment use of SSRIs does not show efficacy.
 The dose of 50 mg to 200 mg of Trazodone has been demonstrated to reduce episodes of nightmares as well as improve sleep habits in studies involving PTSD patients .

-Do not use this medication if you have used an MAO inhibitor in the past fourteen days.
-It is also not wise to consume trazodone Xanax and alcohol simultaneously.
+Do not use this medication if you have used an MAO inhibitor for fourteen days.
+It is also not wise to consume trazodone, Xanax, and alcohol simultaneously.
 A dangerous drug interaction could happen.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, methylene blue injection, tranylcypromine, and others.
 Tell your doctor if you also take stimulant medicine, opioid medicine, herbal products, or medicine for mental illnesses such as depression, Parkinson’s disease, migraine headaches, serious infections, or prevention of nausea and vomiting.

 You should not mix trazodone and.alcohol for several reasons.
 Alcohol is a central nervous system (CNS) depressant that acts on the neurotransmitters in the brain, particularly GABA.
 GABA is an inhibitory transmitter that blocks or inhibits communication between neurons in the brain, promoting relaxation, calm, and sedation.
 Combining anxiety meds and alcohol can worsen the side effects of the medication.